jandom-devel/ScalaFixExamples/docker/instructions.md

-# Instructions for the ScalaFix artifacts
+# Instructions for the ScalaFix artifact

 The artifact is made available as a Docker image `scalafix-examples.tgz`.
 Load this image in your Docker environment with `docker load -i scalafix-examples.tgz` .
 Then, you can create a container and